blinktrade/BlinkTradeJS/README.md

 ### Authenticating

-Make sure that you're connected to send messages through websocket, most of the message also require that you're authenticated.
+Make sure that you're connected to send messages through WebSocket, most of the message also require that you're authenticated.

 ```js